Late-time ensembles of quantum states in quantum chaotic systems: Ensembles emerging from U(1) Random Quantum Circuits

 \subsection{Numerical Results}

 Figure~\ref{fig:U(1)} shows the EE distribution at late times starting from the FM$_x$ and AFM$_z$ initial conditions.
-Both distributions are distinguishable at the level of subsystem entropies, as the their means are separated by a value much larger than their standard deviations.
+Regardless of the initial condition, both distributions exhibit volume-law entanglement entropy with leading order term equal to $L_A\log 2$.
+For this reason, we plot the distributions relative to the volume-law term $L_A\log d$, i.e., $\delta S_A = L_A\log 2 - S_A$, thereby capturing the statistical behavior of the late-time ensemble at the level of ${\cal O}(1)$ corrections and statistical fluctuations.
+We find that both distributions are distinguishable at the level of subsystem entropies, as the their means are separated by a value much larger than their standard deviations.
 On the one hand, the FM$_x$ initial condition mixes all symmetry sectors according to the typicality condition, and the resulting EE distribution at late times is indistinguishable from the EE distribution of Haar random states (dotted lines).
 On the other hand, states obtained from the AFM$_z$ initial condition are restricted to the largest $M=L/2$ sector and agree exactly with the U(1) constrained distribution derived in Refs.~\cite{2019PRD_BianchiDona,2022PRX_eereview}.
-We emphasize that the differences between distributions are not a finite size effect, but they persist in the thermodynamic limit, c.f., asymptotic behaviors of Eqs.~(\ref{eq:Haarfirstmoment}) and (\ref{eq:U1firstmoment}).